pvavra/temp-ipsy/docs/cluster/index.md

 - **Parallelization**: A typical cognitive neuroscience project requires the analysis of group of subjects or animals, which can often take long time, by leveraging on the multiple resources, you can perform virtually at the same time the analsys of different subjects.

-- **Security and backups**: The cluster ensures that your data are frequently backed up and protected, thus allowing also to store and analyze sensitive data (e.g. patient data).
+- **Security and backups**: A cluster ensures that your data are frequently backed up and protected, thus allowing also to store and analyze sensitive data (e.g. patient data).

 - **Reproducible environment**: The software set-up guarantees a stable environment containing all the tools needed for your analyses that can be easily reproduced outside the cluster itself.